 The ancestral home of the Enterlein family lies in the East German region of Silesia.
 The surname Enterlein is derived from the Greek personal name "Andreas," meaning "manly," and indicates "a son of Anders."

 The surname Enterlein was first found in Silesia, where the name gained a significant reputation for its contribution to the emerging mediaeval society.
 It later became more prominent as many branches of the same house acquired distant estates and branches, some in foreign countries, always elevating their social status by their great contributions to society.
 Moving north the name was also recorded with estates in Denmark where they were a family of note.

-Another 185 words (13 lines of text) covering the year 1708 is included under the topic Early Enterlein History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Enterlein research.
+Another 88 words (6 lines of text) covering the year 1708 is included under the topic Early Enterlein History in all our PDF Extended History products and printed products wherever possible.